Skip to main content

 If induced molting is used, the following conditions must also be met:

-(b) Layers must be fed a maintenance ration for non-producing layers;
+(b) Feed layers a maintenance ration for non-producing layers;

-(c) The light period must be reduced to no fewer than six hours in closed houses, or to natural day length in open houses, for the duration of the rest period.
-When the flock is placed back on a layer diet, lights should be returned to the normal layer program; and,
+(c) The light period reduced to no fewer than six hours in closed houses, or to natural day length in open houses, for the duration of the rest period.
+When the flock is placed back on a layer diet, lights should be returned to the normal layer program; and

-(d) During molt, flock health, mortality and bird weight must be monitored.
+(d) During molt, monitor flock health, mortality, and bird weight.

 (D) Environmental management must be designed to control rodents, non-beneficial insects, and parasite infestation in the birds, as it applies to the flock's housing system.